SCuellar80/webhook-jenkins/README.md

 pre requisites:
--Jenkins must be public (no running in localhost) or running public URL with localtunnel or running public URL with Pinggy
+-Jenkins must be public (no running in localhost) could be running public URL with localtunnel (got 502 bad gateway) could be running public URL with Pinggy (currently using a trial)

 In your Jenkins:
 1) Put the repository link:
 example:  https://github.com/SCuellar80/webhook-test.git